grapeot/prs/README.md

 This is a page for our casual paper reading seminars.
 You can download slides for our historical and planning seminars.

+(Please note the download link on this page will not give you any slides.
+Please go to each seminar's page to download the slides.)

 ###[Latest seminar](/grapeot/prs_latest) (planning)

  * R. Tron and R. Vidal, "Distributed Computer Vision Algorithms Through Distributed Averaging," IEEE Conference on Computer Vision and Pattern Recognition, 2011.